alvarolopez/go-book/pointers.rst

 might wonder why and how pointers are useful.
 This is a very legitimate question, and you'll see the answer is quite simple.

-Suppose that your program as it runs needs some to store some results in some new variables not already declared.
+Suppose that your program as it runs needs to store some results in some new variables not already declared.
 How would it do that?
 You'll say: I'll prepare some variables just in case.
 But wait, what if the number of new variables differs on each execution of your program?